 Let’s say you were in the business of selling hot chocolate.
 If you were to search “hot chocolate,” you would find that there is a peak in searches over the winter months, particularly in December.
-Now, if hot cocoa is one of many products that you offer, then you’ll be able to predict a high season in the winter months and a dip in demand in the summer.
+Now, if hot cocoa is one of many products you offer, you’ll be able to predict a high season in the winter months and a dip in demand in the summer.
 This will help you to prepare for big orders in the winter months while being ready for fewer sales in the summer (making sure you don’t make the mistake of ordering or producing hot cocoa products for no reason).

-FIFO or the First-In, First-Out rule is a key pillar in eCommerce inventory management that can help prevent the issue of spoiled products or of them losing relevance.
+FIFO, or the First-In, First-Out rule, is a key pillar in eCommerce inventory management that can help prevent the issue of spoiled products or of them losing relevance.
 The rule is simple enough to follow, but let’s use an example to picture it better.

 Coming back to the hot cocoa example.
 Let’s assume that hot cocoa only has a shelf life of 6 months, and we’ve already established that sales start to go down in late Spring.
-Assuming you are still ordering items to fill your inventory, the last thing you want is your existing items (or older inventory) to get pushed to the back of the warehouse to either expire or miss their peak.
+Assuming you are still ordering items to fill your inventory, the last thing you want is for your existing items (or older inventory) to get pushed to the back of the warehouse to either expire or miss their peak.

-Many eCommerce inventory management systems have a warehouse automation feature, which is basically a process of automating inventory both in and out of warehouses with minimum human involvement.
+Many eCommerce inventory management systems have a warehouse automation feature, basically a process of automating inventory in and out of warehouses with minimum human involvement.
 Thanks to intelligent automated systems, you can cut out any repetitive manual data entry and analysis and let the automation deal with the details.

 So much hassle and guesswork can be eliminated with the help of well-executed eCommerce inventory management.
-Let’s dig a little deeper into the benefits of having inventory management software, and how to choose a warehouse management system for your business!
+Let’s dig a little deeper into the benefits of having inventory management software and how to choose a warehouse management system for your business!

 With features like these and more at your disposal, you’ll be able to track your inventory and orders more accurately, improve customer experience, improve operational efficiency and have greater transparency across teams.
 All of this is great for when you’re scaling for growth.

-That’s why the implementation of inventory management software can really up your eCommerce inventory management game.
+Implementing inventory management software can really up your eCommerce inventory management game.

 At this point, it’s safe to say that we’ve covered some of the advantages of inventory management systems, but how do you know which eCommerce inventory management system is the right fit for you?